With almost 300 years in combined legal experience, we are experts in settling compensation claims for whiplash injuries.

 Whiplash symptoms can vary from person to person, depending on the circumstances in which the injury occurred.

-Most common whiplash symptoms include pain, tenderness or stiffness in the neck, coupled with muscle spasms and difficulty in moving your head.
+Most common whiplash symptoms include pain, tenderness or stiffness in the neck, muscle spasms, and difficulty moving your head.
 It is also common to have headaches and pain in your shoulders and arms.

 What Should I Do If I Think I Have Whiplash?

-If your pain is not manageable after taking painkillers, we suggest that you visit your GP or A&E to have a medical professional examine you.
+If your pain is not manageable after taking painkillers, we suggest you visit your GP or A&E to have a medical professional examine you

 Apart from helping you with your pain, they will also document your injuries.
 These documents can be used as part of your claim.